 Fidelity has a strong reputation for offering some of the best research and tools for investors planning for retirement.
 The information available on its platform — which includes sophisticated screening tools — makes the account a good option for investors who want to dig in.

-Bolstering its reputation further is the fact that Fidelity won the top spot in Investor’s Business Daily’s 2020 investor survey, which polled the people who ought to know best – customers who actually use their services.
+Bolstering its reputation further is the fact that Fidelity secured the second spot in Investor’s Business Daily’s 2021 investor survey, which polled the people who ought to know best – customers who actually use their services.

 Pricing: Along with most of the industry, Fidelity dropped its trading commissions to zero, a boon to all traders, but especially long-term buy-and-hold investors.
 Fidelity also has zero fees on many other services that other brokers routinely charge for.